 \subsubsection{The post-processing setting}

 .
 To get the optimal exposure planning $\Delta E^*$, we propose the following QP formulation with $\Delta E(d)\: \forall d\in D(q)$ as decision variables,

 where $k_s$ is the length of ranklists, $P_j$ is the examining probability at rank $j$.
-Eq.\ref{eq:QPfutureExpo} indicates that the sum of items' marginal exposure should equal the sum of the $\Delta T$ ranklists' exposure. \textbf{Eq.\ref{eq:NDCGconst} indicates the NDCG requirement}, where $\reallywidehat{R}(d_{\textit{order}_j})$ means the $j^{th}$ largest relevance according to items' relevance estimation, ($1-\alpha$) indicates the minimum aver-NDCG$@k_s$ requirement we want to guarantee (refer to Eq.~\ref{eq:NDCG}).
+Eq.\ref{eq:QPfutureExpo} indicates that the sum of items' marginal exposure should equal the sum of the $\Delta T$ ranklists' exposure.
+In Eq.\ref{eq:NDCGconst}, we introduce the $\textit{NDCG}$ constraint, where $\reallywidehat{R}(d_{\textit{order}_j})$ means the $j^{th}$ largest estimated relevance.
+According to Eq.(\ref{eq:DCG}\&\ref{eq:NDCG}), $\sum_{d\in D(q)} \Delta E(d) \reallywidehat{R}(d)$ indicates the $\textit{DCG}$ and $\sum_{i=1}^{\Delta T} \sum_{j=1}^{k_s} P_{j}\reallywidehat{R}(d_{\textit{order}_j})$ indicates $\textit{IDCG}$.
+Then, it is straightforward that ($1-\alpha$) indicates the minimum $\textit{NDCG}$ requirement we want to guarantee.
 In the post-processing setting, relevance is assumed to be given or already well-estimated prior to ranking optimization.
 Eq.\ref{eq:ExpoGE0} indicates that an item's marginal exposure $\Delta E(d)$ should be no less than 0.
-In Eq.\ref{eq:ExpoGErank1}, an item's marginal exposure $\Delta E(d)$ should be more than the accumulation of the first rank's exposure in the $\Delta T$ ranklists because an item should be unique in a ranklist and there are $\Delta T$ ranklists under consideration.
-Here we assume that the first rank's exposure is the greatest and exposure drops from the top rank to the lower ranks.
+In Eq.\ref{eq:ExpoGErank1}, $\Delta E(d)$ should be more than the accumulation of the first rank's exposure in the $\Delta T$ ranklists because an item should be unique in a ranklist and there are $\Delta T$ ranklists under consideration.
+Here we assume that the first rank's exposure is the largest and exposure drops from the top to the lower ranks.